 Many laundry detergents are loaded with questionable foaming agents and even migraine-inducing fragrance chemicals.
 Who would want to pay for a headache?
 Instead, save money and your health by making this laundry powder designed for warm-water loads.

-½ cup soap flakes or grated plain bar soap
+½ cup soap flakes or grated plain

 ½ cup borax